Gothenburg City Triennial

 News in english

-Gothenburg City Triennale mid act on the way towards 2021
+Gothenburg City Triennial mid act on the way towards 2021

 Architecture and design collective Assemble from England will give a lecture on their alternative ideas of what architecture and urban practice can be.
 In their work, for which they received the Turner prize in 2015, they focus on a democratic and collaborative doing in all scales, both in creating object and taking action.

-The work with Gothenburg City Triennale 2021 has begun!
+The work with Gothenburg City Triennial 2021 has begun!

-The Triennale focuses on engaging, giving and creating space in the city we live in.
+The Triennial focuses on engaging, giving and creating space in the city we live in.
 The purpose is to present all who engage in the urban development, regardless of if it occurs through cultural contributions or big scale building projects.
-During 2019 the focus is on the Triennale main stages, collaborations and communication.
+During 2019 the focus is on the Triennial main stages, collaborations and communication.

 During 2019, Samuel Dias Carvalho from the architecture collective ON/OFF is in residency.
 Sam was responsible on site for the construction of the sauna in Jubileumsparken with Raumlaborberlin and also works with Chalmers since a few years in Hammarkullen and Bergsjön.